esspadoo/microservices-web-app/owi/README.md

 ## Structure of the index (OWI e index shards)
 Index consists of CIFF and parquet files.
 - **CIFF file** is an inverted index: it contains all the words contained in the web documents with a reference to the document.
+Its structure is like the following example:

 | Term   | (Document, frequency of the term in the document)   |
 |--------|-----------------------------------------------------|